 Want to know a secret most SEO companies will never tell you?
 A huge percentage of the work they do is based on nothing but guesswork.
 Even worse, a guess that might be right on Monday might not be right on Wednesday, and might even switch BACK again on Saturday!

-So that means pretty much all of the “rules” that “social media experts” will swear by are the online equivalent of crossing your fingers and hoping for the best.
+So that means pretty much all of the “rules” that SEO experts swear by are the online equivalent of crossing your fingers and hoping for the best.
 Some guess better than others, but at the end of the day, they’re still guessing.

 The biggest myth by far is that adding your local town name will help you rank on Google local searches.
 Again, there is no hard evidence to back this up.
 It might work, it might not.

 So … should you or shouldn’t you?
-Well, I would say that if you can squeeze that town name in and it sounds professional and is easy to remember, then go for it.
+Well, if you can squeeze your town name in and it sounds professional and the result is easy to remember, then go for it.
 Of course, if the only way you can include it leaves you with a 60-character domain name with hyphens … yeah, not going to work.

 Unless your goal as a real estate agent is to make junior high school boys giggle, then you’re going to want to make extra sure there are no hidden meanings in your domain name.